AdnanHodzic/auto-cpufreq/README.md

 `sudo python3 power_helper.py --gnome_power_disable performance`

 Please note!
-In order to have access to `power_helper.py` script, first clone auto-cpufreq git repo (`git clone https://github.com/AdnanHodzic/auto-cpufreq.git`), navigate to directory where `power_helper.py` script resides by running: `cd auto-cpufreq/auto_cpufreq`
+In order to have access to `power_helper.py` script, first clone the auto-cpufreq git repo (`git clone https://github.com/AdnanHodzic/auto-cpufreq.git`), navigate to directory where `power_helper.py` script resides by running: `cd auto-cpufreq/auto_cpufreq`

 After this step, all necessary changes will still be made automatically.
 However, if you wish to perform additional "manual" settings this can be done by following instructions explained in next step.

 ### 2: auto-cpufreq config file

-You can configure profiles for battery and power supply.
-These profiles will let you pick which governor to use and how and when turbo boost is enabled.
+You can configure seperate profiles for the battery and power supply.
+These profiles will let you pick which governor to use, and how and when turbo boost is enabled.
 The possible values for turbo boost behavior are `always`, `auto` and `never`.
 The default behavior is `auto`, which only kicks in during high load.

 By default, auto-cpufreq does not use the config file!
-If you wish to use it, location where config needs to be placed for it to be read automatically is: `/etc/auto-cpufreq.conf`
+If you wish to use it, the location where config needs to be placed for it to be read automatically is: `/etc/auto-cpufreq.conf`

 #### Example config file contents
 ```